wp-plugins/football-pool/readme.txt

 * Added weighted average points as an option for the [fp-league-info] shortcode.
 * Updated Dutch translation.
 * Added Swedish translation.
+* Added Hungarian translation.
 * Bug fix: when all bonus questions are linked to a match, the pool page still showed the title for a question form beneath the matches form.
+* Bug fix: stats page showed pie chart for bonus questions where score_date was not set.
+* Bug fix: countdown to next match widget displayed wrong match when a team is specified (thanks to Pierre Suter for reporting the bug).

 = 2.4.2 =
 * Some themes don't show the cog icon for the chart settings in the title of the page.
 Added shortcode [fp-chart-settings] that can be used to display the cog icon somewhere in the text.
 The shortcode only works for the statistics page.